-Note: Partnership distributions included in federal taxable income derived from a partnership not having a unitary relationship with the corporate partner (taxpayer) will be reported on line 9, column C. All non-unitary partnership distributions attributed to Indiana, including the apportioned share of the partnership's state income, real and personal property taxes and charitable contributions, must be entered on line 9, column D for Indiana adjusted gross income.
+Note: Partnership distributions included in federal taxable income derived from a partnership which does not have a unitary relationship with the corporate partner (taxpayer) will be deducted on line I, column B. All non-unitary partnership distributions attributed to Indiana, including the apportioned share of the partnership's state income, real and personal property taxes and charitable contributions, must be added back on line I, column A for Indiana adjusted gross income.